Build on Ubuntu Server 18.04

 After logging in, install packages with:

-sudo apt-get install software-properties-common sudo apt-get update sudo apt-get install g++ make openjdk-8-jdk maven avahi-daemon uuid-dev curl patch git libxapian30 libxapian-dev zlib1g
+sudo apt-get install software-properties-common sudo apt-get update sudo apt-get install g++ make openjdk-8-jdk maven avahi-daemon uuid-dev curl patch git libxapian30 libxapian-dev zlib1g-dev

 Check the version of java with